Prathvi-Raj-Chauhan/univox/README.md

 ---

+## 🚫 Trademark Notice

+The name **"Univox"**, its logo, and branding are the intellectual property of the original author.
+These elements are **not licensed under the Apache License 2.0**, and **may not be used in derivative works** without prior written permission.

+---

 ## 📃 License

-This project is under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is under the APACHE License – see the [LICENSE](LICENSE) file for details.